RAJESHKHATUA/RAJESHKHATUA/README.md

 - 👋 Hi, I’m @RAJESHKHATUA
-- 👀 I’m currently pursuing B.E in ELectronics and communication engineering from university college of engineering,Osmania University
+- 👀 I’m currently pursuing B.E in Electronics and communication engineering from university college of engineering,Osmania University
 - 📫 you can reach out to me through linkedin

 <!---